 Once you get all this done, share your project.

 Then, on the project page, add instructions so other people can play your game.

 Talk about the key controls and the goal of the game.

-Make the animation only happen when the hero is moving up or down, or when the up/down speed is not 0.
+Make the animation happen only when the hero is moving up or down, or when the up-down speed is not zero.

 - Program the hero to loop through the jumping costumes using "switch costume," "repeat," "next costume," and "wait."

 - Make the animation only happen when the hero is moving up or down, or when the y speed is not 0.